-(i) The presence of unincorporated enclaves within the census tract will not make an Application ineligible for these points so long as the tract is wholly within the outer boundaries of an incorporated area.

-(ii) The perimeter of incorporated area may be composed of boundaries from multiple municipalities so long as the boundaries, when taken as a whole, form a complete perimeter.

-(iii) The Development Site may intersect the boundaries of multiple Places so long as each has a population of 100,000 or more.

-(iv) To accommodate for mapping inaccuracies, for purposes of this scoring item only, any overlap of boundaries that is 300 or fewer feet, measured outward from the incorporated area boundary, will be disregarded when determining that a census tract is located within an incorporated area so long as the determination is in the Application's favor.

-(v) Contiguous census tracts include those that touch at a point.

-(G) The Development Site is located entirely within a census tract where, according to American Community Survey 5-year Estimates, the population share of persons below 200% federal poverty level decreased by 10% or more and where the total number of persons at or above 200% federal poverty level had increased by 15% or more between the years 2012 and 2019.
+- (i) The presence of unincorporated enclaves within the census tract will not make an Application ineligible for these points so long as the tract is wholly within the outer boundaries of an incorporated area. - (ii) The perimeter of incorporated area may be composed of boundaries from multiple municipalities so long as the boundaries, when taken as a whole, form a complete perimeter. - (iii(i) The Development Site may intersect the boundaries of multiple Places so long as each has a population of 100,000 or more at least 50,000 for Urban subregions, and 10,000 for Rural subregions. - (iv) To accommodate for mapping inaccuracies, for purposes of this scoring item only, any overlap of boundaries that is 300 or fewer feet, measured outward from the incorporated area boundary, will be disregarded when determining that a census tract is located within an incorporated area so long as the determination is in the Application's favor. - (vii) Contiguous census tracts include those that touch at a point. - (G) The Development Site is located entirely within a census tract where, according to American Community Survey 5-year Estimates, the population share of persons below 200% federal poverty level decreased by 10% or more and where the total number of persons at or above 200% federal poverty level had increased by 15% or more between the years 2012 and 2019.
 This measure is referred to as the Affordable Housing Needs Indicator in the Site Demographic Characteristics Report.
 The Census Tracts for this scoring item will be those defined by the ACS 2012 and 2019 5-year data sets.
 Due to changing census tracts resulting from the 2020 decennial census, Development sites which would have qualified for this point item under the 2022 QAP using the 2022 Site Demographics Report will continue to be eligible.
 The Department will not publish an updated Affordable Housing Needs Indicator analysis until sufficient data is available to do so.
 It is incumbent upon the Applicant to demonstrate within the Application that the Development Site would have qualified for these points.
-(4 points); or sites, the age of all sites will be averaged for the purposes of this scoring item.
+(4 points); or purposes of Rehabilitation for the Development.
+If the Application involves multiple sites, the age of all sites will be averaged for the purposes of this scoring item.
 (3 points).

-(H) An At-risk or USDA Development placed in service 25 or more years ago, that is still occupied, and that has not yet received federal funding, or LIHTC equity, for the purposes of Rehabilitation for the Development.
-If the Application involves multiple
+(H(G) An At-risk or USDA Development placed in service 25 or more years ago, that is still occupied, and that has not yet received federal funding, or LIHTC equity, for the